by aqara

 Parameters:

-Execute specified scenes by scene ID.
+run_scenesExecutes specified scenes by their scene IDs.

 Parameters: